-That’s the topic of today’s article, the information surrounding the “war on terror” and whether this war will ever be won.
+That is the topic of today’s article; information surrounding the “war on terror” and whether that war will ever be won.

-On the night of November 13th, 2015, a series of organized terror attacks struck the city of Paris, killing 130 victims.
+On the night of November 13th, 2015, terror attacks struck the city of Paris, killing 130 victims.

-But what do Americans today truly know and understand about “the war on terror?”
-Furthermore, why do these attacks continue to occur?
-Who is committing these atrocities and what initiatives can be taken to quell future violence, or perhaps one day end the war?
+But what do Americans today, truly know and understand about “the war on terror?”
+Why do these attacks continue to occur?
+And who is committing these atrocities?
+Furthermore, what initiatives can be taken to quell future violence, or perhaps one day end the war?

-Americans today are aware that seemingly secular groups, such as ISIL and Al-Queda, pose a threat to the American way of life.
-That’s what TV reports here in the states say, often pointing to religious, Middle Eastern extremists, in the wake of extreme violence.
+Most Americans are aware that seemingly secular groups such as ISIL and Al-Queda, pose a threat to America’s way of life.
+That is what’s broadcast on American news, often pointing to religious, Middle Eastern extremists, in the wake of seemingly random violence.

-Often the attackers are portrayed in the US as being; egocentric and either seeking to harm the western world for religious convictions, or simply to oppose America’s economic constructs (IE the World Trade Center attacks).
-That is how the war on terror has been presented to me, as an American civilian over the past decade.
+Often the attackers are portrayed in the US as either egocentric or seeking to harm the western world for religious convictions.
+It is also portrayed that these terrorists sometimes act to oppose America’s economic construct (IE the World Trade Center attacks).
+That is how the war on terror was presented to me in America, over the past decade.

 Name 3 terrorists?

 3. I’m drawing a blank.

 I think most Americans struggle to identify America’s enemies.
 This because of how vaguely information surrounding the war is portrayed in the mass media.